CiscoCloud/Shipped-Learning-Labs/README.md

 	labs/labname/assets

 ### Image File References
-To support uploads to Cisco DevNet, image files can be referenced using HTML:
+To support uploads to Cisco DevNet, image files can be referenced using HTML (if they are already on another site):

 	<a href="www.website.com/assets/image.png">

-**OR** in the form:
+**OR** in the form (if they are in the local assets folder):

     ![](posts/files/*labname*/*assets/imagename*)